godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

 focused, singular-purpose classes with
 `loose coupling <https://en.wikipedia.org/wiki/Loose_coupling>`_
 to other parts of the codebase.
-This keeps the size of objects small (for maintainability) and improves their reusability so that re-writing completed logic is unnecessary.
+This keeps the size of objects small (for maintainability) and improves their reusability.

-These OOP best practices have *several* ramifications for the best practices in scene structure and script usage.
+These OOP best practices have *several* implications for best practices in scene structure and script usage.

 **If at all possible, one should design scenes to have no dependencies.**